Aqua Teen Hunger Force: Development

 The three main characters—Master Shake, Frylock, and Meatwad—were originally created for an episode of Space Ghost Coast to Coast called "Baffler Meal", where they were the corporate mascots for the fictional fast-food chain "Burger Trench".
 The original versions of the trio were prototypes that resembled the future characters, but both Master Shake and Frylock differed in appearance, personality, and voice from their ultimate design.
 The original name "Teen Hunger Force" refers to the squad's mission to conquer hunger in teens.

 "Baffler Meal" went through a number of drafts but was not animated or produced until after the series became popular.
-Instead, the Space Ghost episode was initially rewritten as "Kentucky Nightmare", while the trio, along with Carl Brutananadilewski, debuted in "Rabbot", the pilot episode of Aqua Teen Hunger Force.
+Instead, the Space Ghost episode was initially rewritten as "Kentucky Nightmare", while the trio, along with Carl, debuted in "Rabbot", the pilot episode of Aqua Teen Hunger Force.
 A full season consisting of 16 episodes, including "Rabbot", was put into production shortly thereafter.
 The series was one of Adult Swim's most popular shows.

 In early episodes, the trio was identified by Master Shake as the Aqua Teen Hunger Force, which solved crimes for money.
 After a few episodes, this premise and the characters' use of the name were dropped.
 The premise was a trick that had been added to appease Cartoon Network executives, who "didn't want to air a show about food just going around and doing random things".
 In the show, Frylock says they stopped fighting crime because "that wasn't making us a whole lot of money".